Are Type Ia Supernovae in Restframe $H$ Brighter in More Massive Galaxies?: Conclusion

 \section{Conclusion}

 We have collected and analyzed a data sample of \numFullHostSample\ SNeIa with observations in the restframe $H$-band.
 We fit the lightcurves using SNooPy, and found \numAll\ of the SNeIa had lightcurve fits suitable for inclusion in a Hubble diagram.
-We combined measurements from SDSS, 2MASS, and GALEX to determine photometric stellar masses for the host galaxies of \numLightHeavy\ of these \numAll\ SNeIa.
+We combined measurements from SDSS, DECaLS, PS1, 2MASS, and GALEX to determine photometric stellar masses for the host galaxies of \numLightHeavy\ of these \numAll\ SNeIa.

 We explored possible correlations between $H_{\rm max}$ residuals from the SNooPy fitter and host galaxy properties.
 Though we only presented the results from host galaxy stellar mass in the main text, further studies are presented in Appendix~\ref{sec:other}.
-Using the \numLightHeavy\ SNeIa with host galaxy stellar mass measurements, we report a $0.18 \pm 0.05$~mag step at $10^{10.44} M_{\odot}$ in agreement with the step seen at optical wavelengths.
-The AIC$_c$ and BIC also prefer this step function over a constant model.
-By further investigating the sample, we have shown that the correlation with $H$-band brightnesses is partially driven by outliers and removing these from the sample lowers the significance of the step to $2.5~\sigma$ at $10^{10.44} M_{\odot}$, but the ICs do not have a strong preference the step function over a constant model.
-SNeIa are intrinsically brighter in $H$ in more massive galaxies.
+Using the \numLightHeavy\ SNeIa with host galaxy stellar mass measurements, we report a $0.13 \pm 0.04$~mag step at $10^{10.43} M_{\odot}$ in agreement with the step seen at optical wavelengths.
+However, the AIC$_c$ and BIC only mildly prefer this step function over a constant model.
+By further investigating the sample, we have shown that the correlation with $H$-band brightnesses is partially driven by outliers and removing these from the sample lowers the significance of the step to $2~\sigma$ at $10^{10.64} M_{\odot}$, but the ICs mildly prefer a constant model.
+We showed that a GMM is strongly favored compared to a single Gaussian when the outlier population is present, but the ICs are split with them removed.

+The apparent outlier population of SNeIa in the $H$-band is located within the smooth Hubble flow ($0.03 < z < 0.09$) except for one dim, low redshift object whose residual is within peculiar velocity uncertainties.
+The set of 3 bright outliers from the W18 sample have a residual brightness $\leq -0.5$~mag after correction and are hosted in massive ($M > 10^{10} M_{\odot}$), bright ($M_r > -21.5$~mag), and red ($0.6 < g-r < 0.8$~mag), elliptical galaxies.
+However, the host galaxy for the bright outlier SN~2005eu is a low mass, dim, and blue galaxy but it is small in angular size and possibly an elliptical galaxy.
+SN~2008fr is similarly located in a low mass, dim, and blue galaxy but it is dimmer than expected unlike the other outliers.
+These objects are not $5$-$\sigma$ outliers but without a clear reason for their large offsets, they should not be used for a cosmological analysis.